News and press releases on scientific publications

 How we select our news

-Evaluating news is not an exact science, and is based on trend-monitoring, knowledge of the readers’ interests and needs, and our goals of communication.
+Evaluating the newsworthiness of a scientific publication is not an exact science.
+It is partly based on media-monitoring, knowledge of the readers’ interests and needs, and our goals of communication.
 Much weight is also given to the experience and competence of the science communicators.
-To help us in this process we have developed a number of selection keys, in dialogue with academic representatives.
+To guide us in this process, we have developed a number of selection criteria, in dialogue with academic representatives.

-The selection keys apply to centrally-produced research news from KI for the media and general public.
-They concern:
+The selection criteria apply to centrally-produced research news and press releases from KI and involve:

 - the topicality, comprehensibility and relevance of the paper for one or more lay target groups – this is the first assessment that we make;